wapplegate/dynamo-keyval-resource/README.md

                 echo "Artifact is ${artifact}"
 ```

-After your pipeline runs a few times, the DynamoDB table might look something like this:
+After the build job in the example pipeline above runs a few times, the DynamoDB table will have values similar to what is shown below:

 | application | created               | value |
 |-------------|-----------------------|-------|
 | `my-app`    | `12/12/2023 18:02:04` | `1.2` |
 | `my-app`    | `12/11/2023 12:06:39` | `1.1` |
 | `my-app`    | `12/10/2023 13:21:01` | `1.0` |

+You can then use these values in other jobs or pipelines.

 ## Development